Partner with These Businesses to Get Free Real Estate Leads

 Above all, you want to communicate with your referral partners frequently and consistently to stay top of mind.
 Arrange to have coffee, stop by for a quick face-to-face hello, and periodically send a small thank you gift or card.

 More formal referral marketing programs can produce better-qualified lead sources, but they require more management and resources.
-Among the tasks necessary for managing these types of partnerships, you will likely need to create a referral partner marketing agreement, educate them about your ideal client, value proposition, and selling points, and provide monetary incentives.
+Among the tasks necessary for managing these types of partnerships, you will likely need to create a referral partner marketing agreement, educate them about your ideal client, value proposition, and selling points.
+You’ll also want to be certain you are in compliance with RESPA, so having a lawyer handy is a good idea if you go this direction.

 How to ask for a referral partnership